Temporal trapping: a route to strong coupling and deterministic optical quantum computation: Optical Quantum Computing in a Temporal Trap

 where $\ket{n}$ represents the $n$-photon Fock state.
 This circuit exploits the Hong-Ou-Mandel effect~\cite{Hong1987} to ensure that two photons are incident on the $\hat{U}_\pi$ gate only when the qubits are in the logical state $\ket{\tilde{1}\,\tilde{1}}$, implementing the $\pi$-phase shift exclusively for this state.

 To implement $\hat{U}_\pi$ (Fig.~\ref{fig:f1}(c)), one can employ the Knill-Laflamme-Milburn (KLM) scheme, which forms the basis for LOQC~\cite{Knill2001, Knill2002}.
 KLM suffers from a low success probability of $2/27$ for the CZ gate, and deterministic operations require the preparation of an initial highly entangled state, e.g., a cluster state~\cite{Raussendorf2001, Nielsen2004}, at significant overhead~\cite{Li2015}.
-In light of these difficulties, here we focus on NLOQC, which aims at deterministic gate operations using coherent nonlinear dynamics~\cite{Milburn1989,Chuang1995,Langford2011}.
+In light of these difficulties, here we focus on NLOQC, which aims at deterministic gate operations using coherent nonlinear dynamics~\cite{Chuang1995,Langford2011}.
 For instance, unitary evolution under a single-mode Kerr nonlinearity $\hat{H}_{\text{gate}}=\frac12\chi\hat{a}^{\dagger 2}\hat{a}^2$ for time $t_\pi=\pi\chi^{-1}$ implements $\hat{U}_\pi$.
-To leverage the much stronger quadratic nonlinearity, we instead consider a single-mode degenerate $\chi^{(2)}$ Hamiltonian
+In this work, we instead consider a single-mode degenerate $\chi^{(2)}$ Hamiltonian

-where $\hat{a}$ and $\hat{b}$ are annihilation operators for the signal (fundamental harmonic, FH) and pump (second harmonic, SH) modes, respectively.
-As shown in Fig.~\ref{fig:f1}(d), the Hamiltonian \eqref{eq:single-mode-chi2} mediates interactions between the two-photon signal state $\ket{2\,0}$ and the single-photon pump state $\ket{0\,1}$ with coupling strength $g>0$, resulting in a Rabi oscillation between these two states.
-Importantly, for an initial state of $\ket{2\,0}$, the system oscillates back to the same state after a period of $t_\pi=\sqrt{2}\pi g^{-1}$ but with \emph{an opposite sign}, i.e., $-\ket{2\,0}$.
-As a result, for an initial signal state of $c_0\ket{0}+c_1\ket{1}+c_2\ket{2}$ and a vacuum pump state, unitary evolution under \eqref{eq:single-mode-chi2} for time $t_\pi$ implements $\hat{U}_\pi$ deterministically.
+where $\hat{a}$ and $\hat{b}$ are annihilation operators for the fundamental (FH) and second harmonic (SH) modes, respectively.
+As shown in Fig.~\ref{fig:f1}(d), the Hamiltonian \eqref{eq:single-mode-chi2} mediates interactions between the two-photon FH state $\ket{2\,0}$ and the single-photon SH state $\ket{0\,1}$ with coupling strength $g>0$, resulting in a Rabi oscillation between these two states.
+Importantly, for an initial state of $\ket{2\,0}$, the system oscillates back to the same state after a period of $t_\pi=\sqrt{2}\pi g^{-1}$ with \emph{an opposite sign}, i.e., $-\ket{2\,0}$.
+As a result, for an initial FH state of $c_0\ket{0}+c_1\ket{1}+c_2\ket{2}$ and a vacuum pump state, unitary evolution under \eqref{eq:single-mode-chi2} for time $t_\pi$ implements $\hat{U}_\pi$ deterministically.
+Such a nonlinear-optical implementation of $\hat{U}_\pi$ is also considered in Refs.~\cite{Langford2011,VanDevender2007,Irvine2006,Majumdar2013}, which motivates us to employ this as a reference protocol for evaluating the performance of our proposal.